raspberrypilearning/blender-party-monkey/en/step_5.md

 ![Blue arrow pointing upwards, green arrow pointing 90 degrees to it, and a red arrow pointing 90 degrees from that, so that all three dimensions are represented.](images/handles.png){:style="width:50%;"}

 --- task ---
 Click on the blue arrow with the left mouse button.
-With the mouse button still held down, move the mouse upwards along the blue line to move the cube.
+With the mouse button still held down, move the mouse upwards along the blue line to move the cube up.

 ![Click on the blue arrow to bring up a blue line.](images/move-up.png){:style="width:75%;"}
 --- /task ---

 --- task ---
-Try moving the cube using the green and red arrows too.
+Try moving the cube in other directions using the green and red arrows.
 --- /task ---

 --- task ---